-The BuildERS project covers three main research components in exploring the nexus between vulnerability and resilience: 1) risk awareness and social capital in WP1; 2) institutional settings including organisational architectures, capacities and cultures of collaboration and shared values in WP2; 3) technological tools, processes and methods to enhance resilience-building and social capital in WP3, WP4 and WP6.
-WP1 is devoted to studying the nexus vulnerability-resilience by exploring, in particular, the first research component.
-It does so by giving a central role to social vulnerability, investigating not only how the scholarly research considers it (see D1.2), but also how social vulnerability takes up in the policy discourse.
-This last topic takes its first steps with D1.3 and is better substantiated in WP3 and WP4, which study how social vulnerability manifests empirically.
+The BuildERS approach covers three main research elements in exploring the nexus between vulnerability and resilience: 1) risk perceptions, risk awareness and social capital; 2) institutional settings including organisational architectures, capacities and cultures of collaboration and shared values; 3) tools, processes and methods to enhance resilience-building, social capital and coping skills.
+Work Package 1 (WP1) is devoted to studying this nexus by exploring in particular the first element.